jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/APcore.md

 The APcore service will be implemented using the driver framework.
 To support the specified requirements, the service will implement a unique, service-specific interface as well as the startup/shutdown interface (SSI), and complete registration with the startup/shutdown service.

-To achieve core and cluster power transitions, the service will send appropriate requests to the local and remote (TBD) PPUs using the silicon libs PPU library.
+To achieve core and cluster power transitions, the service will send appropriate requests to the local die PPUs using the silicon libs PPU library.

-Remote handling is [TBD](https://azurecsi.visualstudio.com/Dev/_workitems/edit/1869647), but it is likely necessary to send requests to the remote APcore service, as some aspects of PPU (interrupts, specifically) are tied to the die of the specific AP core.
-If interrupts are deemed to not be required, then it is also possible to write to the remote die's address space.
-Note that interactions based on SSI will be for local die cores, only, as the startup/shutdown service will already provide necessary die<->die synchronization.
+>NOTE: Remote die AP core handling is unnecessary due to all users of APcore having a presence on both dies and will already remote their requests to the appropriate die.
+This is true of SCMI (TFA will send SCMI requests to the SCP for the die that owns the AP core), startup/shutown (which will provide it's own die<->die synchronization for boot stages), etc.  This works well, as some aspects of PPU (interrupts, specifically) are tied to the die of the specific AP core.

 ### Primary Core Boot